socrata/dev.socrata.com/docs/datatypes/url.md

 | `IS NULL`                 | `TRUE` for strings that are `NULL`.                                         |
 | `IS NOT NULL`             | `TRUE` for strings that are not `NULL`.                                     |

-The following table describes the functions that can be used with `url` datatypes.
+And the following functions can be used with them:

 {% include function_listing.html datatype="url" %}